Many feared dead as Cuba airliner crashes on takeoff

 Reports said European airline Blue Panorama had been leasing a 737-400 plane to Cubana de Aviacion for several months.

-In March 2002, a small Antonov-2 plane travelling from Cienfuegos to Cayo Coco crashed in the central province of Santa Clara.
-All 16 people aboard, among them six Canadian tourists, four Britons and two Germans.
+That was followed in March 2002 by the crash of a small Antonov-2 plane travelling from Cienfuegos to Cayo Coco crashed in the central province of Santa Clara.
+All 16 people aboard, among them six Canadian tourists, four Britons and two Germans, were killed.